 Bariatric surgery FAQs

 What will the staples do inside my abdomen?
-Is it okay in the future to have an MRI test?
+Is it OK in the future to have an MRI?
 Will I set off metal detectors in airports?

 The staples used on the stomach and the intestines are very tiny.
 They are much smaller than the staples you will have in your skin or staples you use in the office.
 Each staple is made of stainless steel or titanium and is so small it is hard to see other than as a tiny bright spot.
-Because the metals used (titanium or stainless steel) are inert in the body, most people are not allergic to them and they do not cause any problems.
-The staples are non-magnetic, which means they will not be affected by MRI.
-Patients with the adjustable gastric band are discouraged, but not prohibited, from having an MRI the first six months after placement.
+Most people are not allergic to them and they do not cause any problems.
+The staples are non-magnetic, which means they will not be affected by an MRI.
 The staples will not set off airport metal detectors.